riptano/DSEDiagnosticApplication/README.md

 	These additional logs need to be defined in a certain folder structure.
 Each set of logs need to be placed in a separate folder where that folder's name is the IP address of the node associated with the logs (e.g., "c:\MyCustomerName\CustClusterName-diagnostics-2019_01_21_16_30_46_UTC\AdditionalLogs\10.0.0.1\systemlog.3.228.zip")
 	If there are any compressed files under the OptCenter's diagnostic fold, the engine will automatically decompress these files.
 	The engine can also consume non-OpsCenter diagnostic files, please contact Richard Andersen on details

+This can be built using MS Visual Studio 2017 or Published.
+The solutions are:
+     DSEDiagnosticApplication.sln – Which builds .Net Framework 4.x for Winx64 Platform
+     DSEDiagnosticApplication.Core.sln – Which builds the .Net Core 2.x cross-platform version (MacOS, Linux, Win) You will also new to point NuGet to a local repro for third party packages.
+This folder is under the solution's folder and is named "NuGetRepo"
+                                         To publish the application for OSX use the below command line: dotnet publish-o <your publish folder> -framework netcoreapp2.2 --runtime osx-x64 --self-contained   -c Release-NoRepro

+Note that both solutions share the same source code so there is no difference in features/usage.
+There is a difference in performance, the Winx64 (.Net Framework 4.x) is much faster.
+I haven’t had time to optimize the .Net Core version… Also, there is a set of scripts that you can use that will allow the application to run with multiple uses.
+This script is located in the repo (HelathCheckBatFiles.zip).
+You will need the log4net config file located in the zip file for multiple user regardless of platform.